jwolski2/nil/README.md

 3. Write tests.
 4. Documentation.

-I'm fairly proficient in all parts but the crypto part.
-I used several resources to accomplish what's there, and even still, I can't confidently stand behind or reason deeply about the math.
-Though, I had fun putting everything together.
-Thanks for your review and consideration.
+Please read through the README since all parts are described in a fair amount of detail.
+Thanks for your review and consideration!

 To get started, refer to the guide that best suits your use case: